Why Fiber Optic Cables Need Special Handling

 3. Flexible Material

-hook-and-loop ties are preferred.
-In high-density applications, velcro-style straps allow rework without damage.
+Flexible ties allow easy rework without damage.

 4. Releasable Design